 In line with the Group Strategic Plan, we maintained synergistic alignments with Gulf Insurance Limited, which continued to be of mutual benefit to the Company and the Group.

-As we continue to work together, we look with optimism to the future and the unfettered reopening of T&T.
+As we continue to work together, we look with optimism to the future of our Company and T&T.

-We thank our policyholders, Shareholders, the Board of Directors and our employees as we work towards our goals in 2022
+We thank our policyholders, Shareholders, the Board of Directors and our employees as we continue to strive forward towards our 2023 goals.